Ready, Set, 60-second pitch!

 You see where I’m going with this?
 Both options above are the exact same action, just called something different!

-Anxiety comes with labels; that’s a tried and true hypothesis that we’ve all probably encountered.
+Anxiety comes with labels; that’s a tried and true hypothesis that we’ve all likely encountered.

 So what should we think about when we’re asked to, “pitch”, our ideas?
 Try these: